veer66/tugastugas/README.md

 * I'm avoiding SQL 2011 temporal functionality in this project because using the temporal_tables extension isn't feasible with Amazon Aurora.
 * "The implementation leverages [PL/pgSQL for undo operations](alembic/versions/fce4251eee5b_add_undo_function.py), as the support for JSON queries within the ORM is uncertain.
 * Undoing function is based on restoring the latest version before the current one is made.
 However, a task can be modified by many users.
 This undoing function may need to be tuned for the case where a user wants to undo a change made by another user, depending on project requirements.
+* Since this project is not in production yet, using a candidate release version of graphene-sqlalchemy makes sense.
+Maintaining compatibility with the legacy version wouldn't be beneficial in this case.
+Additionally, migrating from the RC1 (release candidate 1) to the final release version should require less effort compared to migrating from a legacy version.

 ## Running for development